future of tables

 - after some time passes and master branch rebases enough, remove workaround from regressiontests (which is anyway only needed for group-scheme kernel testing)

-#14 Updated by Mark Abraham almost 2 years ago
+#14 Updated by Mark Abraham about 2 years ago

 Peter Kasson wrote: